Bama-Racing/Baja_Docs/readme.md

 By shorting this transformer, we can halt the spark plugs from firing, thus killing the engine.

 ##### Brakelight
-The brakelight is also required by SAE.

-There are two brakelight sensors integrated into the brakeline.
-When the brake is pushed, the pressure in the brakeline causes these switches to close an electrical circuit.

-By connecting these sensors in parallel and then in series with a pair of 9V batteries in parallel, and assuming the brakes team did their job correctly, both brake lines should trigger the brake light. **You should test to make sure that both brake lines trigger the light by disconnecting one sensor at a time and pressing the brake pedal.**

 ##### Headlights
 Some of our cars run headlights, they are not required, but what do rednecks love more than light bars?